corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 ### Improve Workspace Build Times with cargo-hakari

-Do you have a large Rust workspace with a dependency that is used in multiple crates, but with different feature sets?
+Do you have a large Rust workspace with dependencies that:

+1. Are used in multiple crates
+2. Have different feature sets across those crates?

-This can lead to long build times, as Cargo will build the dependency multiple times with different features depending on the crate that gets built.
+This situation can lead to long build times, as cargo will build each dependency multiple times with different features depending on which crate is being built.
 This is where [`cargo-hakari`](https://docs.rs/cargo-hakari/latest/cargo_hakari/about/index.html) comes in.
-It is a tool designed to automatically manage "workspace-hack" crates.
+It's a tool designed to automatically manage "workspace-hack" crates.

 In some scenarios, this can reduce consecutive build times by up to 50% or more.
-To learn more, take a look at the usage instructions and benchmarks on the [official cargo-hakari documentation](https://docs.rs/cargo-hakari/latest/cargo_hakari/about/index.html).
+To learn more, check out the usage instructions and benchmarks in the [official cargo-hakari documentation](https://docs.rs/cargo-hakari/latest/cargo_hakari/about/index.html).

 ### Speeding up incremental Rust compilation with dylibs